Taste the real Alphono Mango SHOP NOW

 Imam Pasand, also known as Imampasand or Emampasand, is a variety of aam grown in India, particularly in the northern state of Uttar Pradesh.

-Many sayings say this variety of mangos was originally grown in Kerala.
-And for its taste, it was beloved by the Mughal emperor Humayun (hence, locally, it was called Humayun Pasand).
+Many sayings say this variety of mango was originally grown in Kerala.
+For its taste, it was beloved by the Mughal emperor Humayun (hence, locally, it was called Humayun Pasand).

 Season of Imampasand aam: They are typically available from May end to July end in India.